 Here you will find a variety of documents and other goodies.
 Some will be helpful in planning, others are more suited to the nitty-gritty of homeschooling.
 The D’s E’s and R’s page is helpful for those who are interested in a Principle Approach/Notebooking style of documentation for the learning a student does.
 The file named “Materials Necessary to Do PA” is about the books you will find helpful if you want to pursue a Principle Approach way of learning; it’s not a Pennsylvania thing!

 Each of these files have been useful at some point of another of my own journey.
 The only file that changes year to year is the top one, with the dates of the term, obviously.
 I update this particular file every year during the last week of June, so check back around then for the next term’s sheet.
 Almost all of these can be printed back to front, and many of them can be cut down to 7″ wide x 9-1/2″ long to be punched to fit a classic Happy Planner.
-If I happen to change over to the larger sized planner, I’ll let you know!
+This term I’m again using the BIG sized Happy Planner.
+I didn’t change the sizing for any of these pages because they fit the 8.5″x11″ planner just fine.
+No cutting needed!

 On the English page, I mentioned that I really like the McCall-Crabbs comprehension books.
 I’ve included two files for those here.
 The first one details how Liz Fitzgerald uses McC-C in her practice.
 She bounces through all the books choosing stories that will yield scores around a child’s grade level.
 Once you read her instructions for using these books, you will really only need to print the score sheet and grade level graph.
 The second file is more useful for how I utilize McC-C. I choose one booklet for a complete term–but only after the child is reading reasonably well.
 When I teach how to approach a passage type, I don’t set a timer at all.
 Then whenever the student is practicing the skills I have taught, I set the timer on “count up” rather than “count down” so I can see how long it actually takes for him to finish.
 I keep track of miscues.
 I note where the child reaches the 3-minute mark on my sheet of paper, whenever it happens.
 The child has no idea of how much time has passed.
 As the child progresses through the questions, I keep track of what the child’s original answer was to each question and we discuss any wrong answers afterwards.
 This helps the child grow in their comprehension skills.